gpslab/base64uid/README.md

 #### Snowflake-id

-Snowflake-id use time in microseconds, data center index and machine index.
+Snowflake-id use time in microseconds and generator id.
 This allows you to customize the generator to your environment and reduce the likelihood of a collision, but the identifiers are very similar to each other and the identifier reveals the scheme of your internal infrastructure.
 Snowflake-id used in Twitter, Instagram, etc.